SERVIR/flood_mapping_intercomparison/README.md

 ## **PREREQUISITES**

 To run this code, you will need
-* a Google Earth Engine account
+* A Google Earth Engine account
 * A Google Earth Engine project linked to the above Google Earth Engine account.
 See [this page](https://developers.google.com/earth-engine/guides/access)
 * A NASA Earthdata account.
 To create a new account, click [here](https://urs.earthdata.nasa.gov/users/new)
 * A Global Flood Mapping (GFM) Account.
 To create a new account, click [here](https://portal.gfm.eodc.eu/register)